atk4/data/docs/persistence/csv.rst

-.. _Persistence\Csv:
+.. _CSV:

 ============================
 Loading and Saving CSV Files
 ============================

-.. php:class:: Persistence\Csv
+.. php:class:: CsvPersistence

 Agile Data can operate with CSV files for data loading, or saving.
-The capabilities of Persistence\Csv are limited to the following actions:
+The capabilities of CsvPersistence are limited to the following actions:

 - open any CSV file, use column mapping
 - identify which column is corresponding for respective field